tstephie/UMICH-CDS-SR-scRNA-seq-Workshop-2022/README.md

-# CDS-SR scRNA-seq Workshop 2022 (Work in Progress)
+# CDS-SR scRNA-seq Workshop 2022

 Welcome to the Cancer Data Science Shared Resource (CDS-SR) 2022 scRNA-seq workshop GitHub page!
 This page contains lecture slides, coding scripts, and other documents over topics discussed in this